B-Yassine88/PathMNIST-XAI-Lightweight-Explainable-CNN-for-Medical-Imaging/README.md

-# PathMNIST Explainable Deep Learning Model 🚀
+# PathMNIST-XAI: Explainable CNN for Medical Imaging

 A **lightweight yet high-performing CNN model** designed for the **PathMNIST medical imaging dataset**.
 This model integrates **explainable AI (XAI)** techniques using **Integrated Gradients** for transparent decision-making, while also leveraging **SQLite for scalable attribution storage**.